-While striving to create new heroes and a new legacy, Kidderminster Harriers is rightly proud of its past – the ‘Harriers’ name still paying homage to the club’s early years in athletics and rugby before football as we know it began in 1886 with the birth of the club that still does the town proud.
+As one of the most prestigious and widely-recognised names in all of non-league football, Kidderminster Harriers is rightly proud of its past – the ‘Harriers’ name still paying homage to the club’s early years in athletics and rugby before football as we know it began in 1886 with the birth of the club that still does the town proud.

 The Birmingham and District League was formed in 1889; Kidderminster Olympic pipping Harriers to the title before the two clubs merged in 1890 under the Harriers banner.
 Harriers continued in the Birmingham League until 1939, winning the Championship in consecutive seasons (1938 and 1939), clinching a league and cup double in the latter campaign.

 The club’s move to the Southern League for 1939-40 proved short-lived as the Second World War intervened after only three games.
 Immediately after the war Harriers played in the Birmingham League and Birmingham Combination before re-joining The Southern League in 1948-49.
 That Season the record attendance was registered for a game at Aggborough, when 9,155 spectators saw Harriers lose 0-3 to local rivals Hereford United in an FA Cup tie.